AmiliaSalva/SimpleAnsibleLab/README.md

 ## Objectives of the Lab:
   - **Introduction to Automation:** Demonstrate the importance and benefits of automation in the modern IT world.
 Showcase how tasks that traditionally took hours can be accomplished in minutes with a few scripts.
-  - **Hands-on with Ansible:** Dive deep into Ansible's capabilities.
-Understand how to set up a master node, write playbooks, and dispatch commands to worker nodes.
+  - **Hands-on with Ansible:** Understand how to set up a master node, write playbooks, and dispatch commands to worker nodes.
   - **Infrastructure as Code with Linode:** Highlight the agility and flexibility of cloud hosting with Linode.
 Learn to spin up, manage, and tear down virtual servers programmatically.
   - **SSH and Remote Management with Solar PuTTY:** Understand the basics of secure shell (SSH) connections and the convenience brought by tools like Solar PuTTY.
   - **Package Management with YUM:** Get acquainted with software package management on CentOS using YUM.
 Understand how software can be installed, updated, and removed seamlessly.